Skip to content

 • External antenna required - The NEO-M9N requires an external antenna connected to the SMA connector

-• Allow warm-up time - First fix may take several minutes, subsequent fixes are much faster
+• Allow warm-up time - The first fix may take several minutes, subsequent fixes (e.g. cold, warm, and hot starts) are much faster

 • Power supply stability - Ensure clean, stable power for best performance